MikeSoughton/twitter-nlp/README.md

 Here are some instructions for using git to work on the project on your computer and then push changes back to the GitHub.
 I have not actually tried working on the same project with multiple people at the same time so the cloning, pulling and merging may take some experimenting to get right.
 From what I hear it *should* be fairly straightforward as git is designed to handle multiple people working on the same file simultaneously but if there are any problems we can learn from them.
 How much we use git commands will depend on how much of the project we run locally.

 Here are the basic instructions that we should need:

+#### Setting up ssh keys, cloning and changing branches

 - Setting up an ssh key: To push changes to GitHub you will need an ssh key pair that will be used to authenticate your account when you make changes.
 - Cloning the repository: When first downloading this repo, do
   ```
   $ git clone git@github.com:MikeSoughton/twitter-nlp.git
   ```
   You should only need to do this once.
+- Changing to a different branch: You can work on different 'branches' with the idea being  that each branch corresponds to a different workflow.
+For now we will just have a main and a dev branch.
+To change between branches do

+#### The standard commands to add, commit and push

 - Adding files to be ready to be 'committed': Add a single file with
   ```
   git add <file name>